suyashratnaparkhi/Power-BI/Super Bowl Commercials Ad Analysis/README.md

 ## License

-This project was developed for educational and portfolio purposes.
-The data used is publicly available sample data from the Adventure Works dataset.
+This project is intended for educational and portfolio demonstration purposes.
+The dataset used is fictional and publicly available.

 ## Contact